-Table 10 - Q1 2015-16 London Overground TfL business plan key performance Indicators (KPI) and National Rail performance figures
+Table 9 - Q2 2015-16 London Overground TfL business plan key performance Indicators (KPI) and National Rail performance figures

-National Rail Performance measure Target 2015-16 Current performance level Customer satisfaction - overall (National Rail Passenger Survey bi- annual data).
-Percentage satisfied or good Average of similar London and South East TOC's: 81% (Not a TfL target) 87% (Spring 2015) Public Performance Measure (Network Rail figures) Average of London and South east TOCs is 86% (Not a TfL target) 94.5%

-TfL KPIs Q1 Target 2015-16 Current performance level Overall customer satisfaction score (TfL measure) 82 85 On time performance (A TfL measure of PPM Moving Annual Average) 94.5% 94.6%
+National Rail Performance measure Target 2015-16 Current performance level Customer satisfaction - overall (National Rail Passenger Survey biannual data).
+Percentage satisfied or good Average of similar London and South East TOC's: 81% (Not a TfL target) 87% (Spring 2015) Public Performance Measure (Network Rail figures) Average of London and South east TOCs is 86% (Not a TfL target) 94.8% TfL KPIs Q2 Target 2015-16 Current performance level Overall customer satisfaction score (TfL measure) 82 84 On time performance (A TfL measure of PPM Moving Annual Average) 94.5% 94.3%

-London TravelWatch's overall performance assessment of London Overground is as follows
+London TravelWatch's overall performance assessment of London Overground is as follows.

-London Overground is continuing to perform well and achieved its targets, although the RTA is very poor compared to all previous quarters.
+London Overground has achieved some of its targets.
+Although the RTA was better than previous quarter, it was lower than the same period a year ago.
 The TOC has seen a deterioration of performance attributed to the knock on effects of the works at London Bridge and the poor performance of other TOC's.
 Customer complaints have increased.

 Crowding on some sections of the London Overground is a regular occurrence.
-TfL have responded to this with additional carriages on the network, though this may well not be enough to alleviate crowding.
+TfL have responded to this with additional carriages on the network, though this may well not be enough to alleviate crowding, given continued increase in passenger numbers.